 - Deleted: if you want to permanently remove a gene in the next OGS.
 Typical usage is that an mRNA was predicted during the automatic annotation, but you are sure that there is no mRNA at this location.
 In this case, drag the problematic mRNA to the annotation track, copy the mRNA id in the name field (e.g. DV0000000-RA) and set its status to Deleted.
 The mRNA will be removed in the next OGS.
 If the gene have multiple isoforms, other isoforms will be kept.
 Note that when you want to split a gene in multiple small genes, you don’t need to mark as deleted the original gene, it will be deleted automatically.

 It is up to each group leader to decide who should approve each gene.
 In some groups the leader will choose to be the only one to approve a gene, in other groups the leader can decide to trust each annotator.

 Assigning genes to an annotation group is necessary to ease tracking of the progress of the annotation project.
 Groups are defined by the leader(s) of the project, and correspond to families of genes you have been assigned the annotation.
 Each group leader will be in charge of reporting/summarizing the scientific results of the annotation to the project leaders.

-To assign a gene to a group, add a new Attribute in the “Attributes” section.
-In the Tag column, you must select the “AnnotGroup” which should appear in a drop-down list.
+To assign a gene to a group, add a new Attribute in the “Attributes” section of the gene.
+In the first list, you must select “annotgroup” which should appear in a drop-down list.
 In the second list, select a value from the full list of annotation groups.
 Don’t forget to click on the “+” button to validate.

 If you annotated a gene which belongs to no specific group, you have two solutions: